 - explore the cultural assessment of digital libraries.

 The Assessment Interest Group is actively engaged in creating products and literature to assist with the assessment of digital libraries.
-Here are recent drafts and finalized white papers, project documentation, and calls for participation:
+Here are white papers, annotated bibliographies, project documentation, and additional resources developed by DLF AIG working groups: